thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 ##### 5. Requires MVP Use Case 1, selects and adds bus line of detection
 Goal statement: For the user to be able to place down two points by clicking twice.
 The goal for this would be to provide the system with the two points for a line that can be shown both visually, and internally processed.

 Validity check: Due to the nature of traffic and lights, you may get an intersection that never sees any action, or the event doesn't trigger at all.
-In this case it may be good to have a validity check for when there is no action detected but that is yet to be determined.
+In this case, it may be good to have a validity check for when there is no action detected, but that is yet to be determined.
-Exact sequence: Interface shows video feed of area, user updates prior shape of detection.
+Exact sequence: Interface shows a video feed of area, user updates the prior shape of detection.
 Relationship of input and output: The detection areas dictate the output of the system.

 Use Case Body
 Summary: This use case describes the interactions between the user and the system when utilizing the line tool.
 Actors: Client/General user
-Effect of Parameters: If the user doesn't not have a working mouse they cannot proceed past this point.
+Effect of Parameters: If the user doesn't have a working mouse they cannot proceed past this point.
 Main Success Scenario:

 *Actions of actors:* | *Actions of system:*